josephg/lines-to-pslg/README.md

-This module converts a list of lines to a planar straight-line graph.
+This module converts a list of paths to a planar straight-line graph.

 # License